Location: Fine Arts Center 253

 Special opportunities for our students: NKU offers students the opportunity to establish internships with several local professional theatre and performing arts groups as well as I.A.T.S.E. (stagehand union Local 5).

-The NKU Department of Theatre and Dance offers scholarships to students based on auditions as well as GPA:
+The NKU Theatre and Dance Program offers scholarships to students based on auditions as well as GPA:

-- Incoming student scholarships - The theatre department endeavors first and foremost to recruit gifted students into the department.
+- Incoming student scholarships - The Theatre and Dance Program endeavors first and foremost to recruit gifted students into the program.
 In early December, theatre faculty audition high school seniors and transfer students and then rank them according to four major criteria: talent, academic achievement, growth potential, and likely contributions to the program.
 Scholarships for top candidates may become available at any time through the following December.
 The faculty present awards to alternate list candidates or to qualified students already enrolled at any level with an overall 2.75 GPA.

-The Department of Theatre and Dance offers performance opportunities for NKU students with a full season of theatrical productions including musicals, dance, dramas, comedies, and classical plays.
+The Theatre and Dance Program offers performance opportunities for NKU students with a full season of theatrical productions including musicals, dance, dramas, comedies, and classical plays.
 Auditions for these productions are open to any student enrolled at NKU.
-The theatre department is dedicated to creating professional-quality theatrical productions to help students build confidence, strengthen résumés, and prepare for careers after graduation.
+The Theatre and Dance program is dedicated to creating professional-quality theatrical productions to help students build confidence, strengthen résumés, and prepare for careers after graduation.
 While some graduates may go on to careers in performance areas, others may use the skills they developed through performance to pursue jobs not directly related to the performing arts.

 Special admission requirements: Bachelor of Fine Arts candidates must maintain a 2.75 GPA in theatre and dance coursework as well as an overall 2.50 GPA for all NKU coursework.
 Students falling below the required GPA will go on probation for one semester.
 Students on probation must achieve the required GPA minimums in order to be removed from probation.
 Failure to achieve the minimum GPA will result in the student being removed from the B.F.A. program.